logicly-au/pmhc-mds-user-documentation/doc/faqs/system/access.rst

 I do not have a work mobile.
 What do I do?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A user can use their personal mobile.
-Users' mobile phone numbers are not listed or able to be viewed by other
+Users' mobile phone numbers are not listed or viewable by other
 users within the PMHC MDS.

 The mobile is only used by the PMHC MDS profile management system to deliver the